ancillarysoft/mcmanager/README.md

 ## ABOUT

-    A bash focused framework for managing Minecraft server and client software
+    A bash framework for managing local Minecraft server and client software

 ## USAGE